 Matthew joined Watsi on November 21st, 2014.
 Eight years ago, Matthew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Matthew's most recent donation traveled 8,500 miles to support Ann, a bright and cheerful 14-year-old student from Kenya, to fund a leg procedure to fully treat her congenital condition.
+Matthew's most recent donation traveled 8,500 miles to support Angela, a single mom from Kenya, to fund a thyroidectomy.

 Matthew has funded healthcare for 104 patients in 12 countries.